Karol0801/Methods-of-Programming/README.md

 # Methods of Programming

-This repository contains my programs for "Methods of Programming" course at Jagiellonian University in the academic year 2022/2023.
+This repository contains my work for "Methods of Programming" course at Jagiellonian University during the academic year 2022/2023.

 Throughout this course, the primary objective was to introduce students to classical algorithms and fundamental data structures.
 Below is a short list detailing the algorithms or data structures covered in the solutions: